 Other symptoms of costochondritis include pain in the back or abdomen, increasing pain as you take deep breaths, tenderness in the area of the chest injury, and possibly redness or swelling.
 Once again, it is important to visit your doctor, especially in the aftermath of a Bucks County auto accident, to ensure that your symptoms are not a sign of a more serious condition.

 There is no surefire treatment for costochondritis, but when you visit your doctor, he or she can recommend the best course of action for dealing with your chest pain.
 Treatment often includes over the counter anti-inflammatory medications, like Advil or Aleve.
 Your doctor may also recommend heat or ice therapy, sufficient rest, and that you avoid strenuous exercise and contact sports.
 It is especially important to avoid these activities if you plan to file an injury claim.

-If you have been injured in a Philadelphia auto accident, contact the personal injury lawyers at Cordisco & Saile LLC for personalized legal advice on medical providers and getting the most out of your settlement.
+If you have been injured in a car accident, contact the personal injury lawyers at Cordisco & Saile LLC for personalized legal advice on medical providers and getting the most out of your settlement.
 Download a FREE copy of “How to Maximize Your Pennsylvania Car Accident Case Before an Insurance Company Takes Advantage of You,” for even more personal injury information.